What’s the worst that can happen if computers control nuclear weapons? Teen action movie WarGames has a high school hacker find out.

 Computers on the big screen

-2015 TV series Mr Robot doesn’t hold back on real-life programming and hacking techniques – many recent films are the same.
+Recent films and serials don’t hold back on real-life programming and hacking techniques.
 Chances are that, even without coding knowledge, most viewers follow along just fine.
 Many will even know some coding.

 In WarGames, however, there’s no programming.
 Frankly, what would audiences have made of it, given so few even owned a personal computer at the time?